Learn The History

 It was then during the late Cretaceous period when diagenetic processes first began to transform carbon sediments into the rock we now call Anacacho limestone.
 Later when pressure from surrounding rock formations caused migrating hydrocarbons to permeate that porous limestone, the result was a unique bitumen impregnated rock, or what geologists today refer to as “native asphalt.”

 Granted when most people think asphalt, it’s not native but manufactured asphalt that comes to mind.
 Why?
 Well as demand for paved roads increased sharply after World War II, more and more asphalt material had to be artificially manufactured from distilled crude oil and rock aggregate to keep up.

-The deposit we mine in the southwest corner of Uvalde County may be one of the largest native asphalt formations in the world, but it’s certainly not large enough to pave all 42.1 million miles of roads on Earth.
+The deposit we mine down in southwest Texas may be one of the largest native asphalt formations in the world, but it’s certainly not large enough to pave all 42.1 million miles of roads on Earth.

 But rest assured, that hasn’t stopped cities and states from relying on all-natural RoadRescue®.
 Since 1895, hundreds of millions of tons of natural rock asphalt have been shipped to municipalities and industrial clients all across the United States.
 But the biggest and most loyal customer over the last hundred years?

 And surely an agency responsible for 675,580 miles of road (nearly twice as much as any other state) knows a thing or two about quality asphalt.